rackerlabs/rackspace-how-to/content/general/change-account-information.md

 You can download the **Service Transfer** form directly from the [Cloud Control Panel](https://mycloud.rackspace.com/) by using the following steps.

-**Note:** If you are a Dedicated Hosting customer, you can request this form directly from your Account Manager.
+**Note:** If you are a Dedicated Hosting customer, you can request all of the forms described in this article from your account manager.
 1. In the upper-right corner of the Cloud Control Panel, click **Account** > **Docs and Forms**.
 2. Select the **Rackspace Account Change Forms** section.
 3. In the **Transfer Ownership to a new Account owner** section, select one of the following options: